Caps made in apparel knitting mills · California

 - recordable injuries tracked

-Grade compares Quake City Casuals, Inc.'s OSHA Total Case Rate to the BLS industry benchmark across 2 years of Form 300A filings (2016–2024).
+Grade compares Quake City Casuals, Inc.'s OSHA Total Case Rate of 1.8 to the Caps made in apparel knitting mills BLS benchmark of 3.3 (54% of benchmark) across 2 years of Form 300A filings (2016–2024). <a href="/methodology">See methodology</a> for reporting-limitation caveats.

 Injury rate over time